**Please see our 2021 updated kratom legality map**

 This is clearly a more appropriate measure than criminalizing the distribution and possession of a botanical that has a history of hundreds of years of safe usage throughout its native regions.
 As of the time of this writing, versions of the Act have been adopted by Nevada, Utah, Arizona, and Georgia.
-Lobbyists are expecting to propose the law in 2020 to lawmakers in the following states:
+There are still lobbying efforts needed in the following states:

-Kratom is completely legal everywhere listed here, though some areas restrict sales to anyone considered a minor.
+So where do we stand today i terms of kratom legality?
+It is completely legal everywhere listed in the map to the right, though some areas restrict sales to anyone considered a minor.
 The exceptions within this group are Sarasota County, FL and San Diego County, CA, both of which consider kratom possession to be criminal.
 Unfortunately, residents of those jurisdictions no longer have the freedom to make their own decisions regarding this plant.

 Four states have completely disregarded scientific fact and currently treat as a criminal anyone who possesses or distributes kratom.
 Those states are Arkansas, Rhode Island, Wisconsin, and Alabama.
 These states are all on the docket for 2020.
 Hopes are they will listen to sound reasoning and logic and reverse their stance on kratom, favoring legislation that encourages education and safety rather than denial and excision of freedom.

 Here are the main tenets of the Kratom Consumer Protection Act (KCPA):